Skip to main content

 mdrelaxRelaxed conditions (C2, C3 violations)

-1. Exponential + C1-C2-C3 → Closed-form solutions
+1. Exponential + C1-C2-C3: Closed-form solutions

-2. Weibull + C1-C2-C3 → Numerical MLE
+2. Weibull + C1-C2-C3: Numerical MLE

-3. Weibull + relaxed conditions → mdrelax
+3. Weibull + relaxed conditions: mdrelax

-When to Use mdrelax
+When to Use It

-Use this package when you suspect:
+Use mdrelax when you suspect:

 • Diagnostic accuracy varies by component type